-Paola Ovando, The James Hutton Institute, supported by AECOM and the Natural Capital Coalition
+Paola Ovando, The James Hutton Institute, supported by AECOM and Marta Santamaria, Natural Capital Coalition

 This session highlights the use of natural capital thinking and approaches in different sectors from a policy and practical perspective.
 The session will comprise short oral presentations that combine conceptual reflections on bringing private and social objectives together into land decision-making, and case studies that illustrate how natural capital assessment, valuation and accounting approaches can inform decision- and policy-making.
 Case studies include natural capital approaches by Yorkshire Water, the Scottish Government, the Crown Estate Scotland, the Lifescape project and the Black Mountains Land Use Partnership.